FLPHG Technical Information

 Wind Drifter Testing Laboratory - It's not fancy, but it was easy to rig up.
 I plan on using it for comparing different props and gearing.
 A 7 foot long piece of PVC pipe transfers the thrust from the bottom of the harness boot to the Thrust Measurement Device (the fact that it looks just like a bathroom scale is purely coincidental :) WD Testing Lab

-Technical Tips - This document contains a collection of useful tips and information compiled by Ben Rembalski and posted in the Yahoo Groups FLPHG List Files section: TechnicalTips.pdf (160 kB) Ben updates it from time to time, so you may wish to check the URL at the beginning of the document to see if there are newer versions available.
+Technical Tips - This document contains a collection of useful tips and information compiled by Ben Rembalski and posted in the Yahoo Groups FLPHG List Files section: TechnicalTips.pdf (160 kB) Note: the Yahoo Groups have closed, and this can now be found on the new forum site at Technical Tips on Groups IO flphg forum

 FLPHG Manuals